happynear/caffe-windows/README.md

 Setup step:
 ======
 1. Download third-party libraries from http://pan.baidu.com/s/1sjE5ER7 , and put the 3rdparty folder under the root of caffe-windows.
+If your VS version is not 2012, please refer to [this project](https://github.com/willyd/caffe-windows-dependencies) to create 3rdparty libraries.

 2. Run ./src/caffe/proto/extract_proto.bat to create caffe.pb.h, caffe.pb.cc and caffe_pb2.py.

-3. Double click ./build/MSVC/MainBuilder.sln to open the solution in Visual Studio 2012 (only VS2012 supported).
+3. Double click ./build/MSVC/MainBuilder.sln to open the solution in Visual Studio 2012.
+Higher version of VS can also work, but you must create your own 3rdparty libraries.

 4. Change the compile mode to Release and X64.